See You Again (Miley Cyrus song): Live performances

 Rock in Rio concerts in Lisbon, Portugal, and Madrid, Spain, the 1515 Club in Paris, France, Heaven and G-A-Y in London, England.

 The song was also used as the penultimate number of Cyrus' Wonder World Tour (2009), her first world tour.
 The performances began with backup dancers in bodysuits marching as they emerged from the bottom of the stage.
 The banging of a gong announced Cyrus' arrival.
 She dressed in a white tank top and shorts, boots, and a metallic vest.
 Cyrus and the multiple backup dancers performed elaborate dance routines as images on overhead screens depicted geometric patterns.
 The dancers exited the stage by throwing themselves inside the stage as Cyrus prepared for the next performance.
 Mikael Wood of The Los Angeles Times, who attended the September 22, 2009, concert at the Staples Center in Los Angeles, California, referred to the performance of "See You Again" as an uptempo highlight that was, however, unable "to give her fans a deeper idea of who she is and what her music means".

 Cyrus performed "See You Again" for the BBC Radio 1 Live Lounge accompanied with other songs like "Malibu", "Younger Now", "Party in the U.S.A." and a cover of Roberta Flack's "The First Time Ever I Saw Your Face".
 It was the first performance of the song in 6 years.

+Cyrus delighted fans by performing 'See You Again' during her 2021 headlining set at Lollapalooza Music Festival in Chicago.